Example Mapping: Making Stories Concrete

 Event Storming is brilliant for understanding a whole domain.
 You might do it once at the start of a project, or when entering a new area.

 Example Mapping is different.
 You do it before every story.
+Every single one.

-The GreenBox team starts doing Example Maps before picking up each new story.
+The Greenbox team starts doing Example Maps before picking up each new story.
 Before Tom and Priya start building, they spend twenty-five minutes with Maya and Jas mapping it out.
 The red cards tell them what to resolve.
 The green cards tell them what to build.
 The blue cards tell them the rules to enforce.

 Three weeks in, they’ve stopped finding surprises in code review.
 The arguments about scope have disappeared.
-When Priya finishes a story, it matches what Maya expected, because they agreed on the concrete examples before anyone wrote a line of code.
+When Priya finishes a story, it matches what Maya expected, because they agreed on concrete examples before anyone wrote a line of code.

 Tom sits in his car after the session and texts Sarah: “I just spent 25 minutes doing something I thought was pointless and it saved me a week of work.”
 Sarah replies: “You sound surprised that something other than coding was useful.”
 He puts the phone down without responding.
+But he’s smiling.

 Now what?